 1. Make sure your music selection isn’t just music that you and your bridal party will enjoy.
 Remember, you have family and extended family coming to your event.
 Along with friends from university, high school and an assortment of friends from different periods of your life.
 Make sure there’s music on that list that everyone will enjoy.
-Also, we understand why couples have a “Do Not Play” list and it is your party, but make sure you don’t nix obvious songs that everyone will enjoy and want to hear.
+Also, we understand why couples have a “Do Not Play” list and it is your party, but make sure you don’t exclude obvious songs that everyone will enjoy and want to hear.

 Set featured image 35.
 This is more for guests at a wedding.
 If you’re at a wedding and the DJ takes requests, don’t hound them.
 If they’re a good and attentive DJ, your song will be played.
-Once the DJ gets a vibe going, they want to maintain it.
+Once the DJ gets a vibe going, they want to keep it going.
 Just because you don’t hear your song within the five minute span of asking, it doesn’t mean they won’t play it.
 They want to fit it in.
 Sometimes we’ve gotten to requests right away.
 And sometimes we work it in a little later in the night.
 We always try to fit all requests in, but there are times when we just don’t get to it because of not finding the right fit.
 And every DJ wants to maintain the dance floor once it’s going.
 The DJ’s job is to have mass appeal and please the crowd, especially at a wedding.

 So, if you request… Free Bird (Lynyrd Skynyrd), there is a slight possibility your DJ might not get to it.
 It also depends on the theme of the wedding and the general preference of what the couple wants.
 Years ago, we did a “rocker” themed wedding and one of the Must Plays was Free Bird.
-We played it (albeit, once in 12 years)… all nine minutes and seven seconds of it.
+We played it (once in 12 years)… all nine minutes and seven seconds of it.
 It was one of the highlights of the night.